 For more than 30 years, Langley & Banack has served the South and Central Texas communities with professionalism, integrity and a commitment to helping others.
 This page is dedicated to preserving the memory of those attorneys who have helped build this Firm and whose memory will not be forgotten.
-We are humbled and grateful for the legacy.
+We are humbled and grateful for their legacy.

 EMERSON “BUDDY” BANACK JR.